 Utah’s nonfarm payroll employment for May 2017 grew by an estimated 3.1 percent, adding 44,500 jobs to the economy since May 2016.
 Utah’s current employment level registers 1,467,900.

-The unemployment rate for May increased one tenth from April to 3.8 percent.
-Approximately 57,400 Utahns were unemployed in the month and actively seeking work.
-The national unemployment rate dropped three-tenths of a percentage point to 4.7 percent.
+May’s seasonally adjusted unemployment rate rose one-tenth of a percentage point to 3.2 percent.
+Approximately 50,800 Utahns were unemployed during the month and actively seeking work.
+The national unemployment rate decreased one-tenth of a percentage point from April to 4.3 percent.

-Eight of the 10 private sector industry groups measured in the establishment survey posted net job increases in May as compared to last year, while the Natural Resources and Mining industry decreased by 1,100 positions and Other Services showed zero net change.
+Nine of the 10 private sector industry groups measured in the establishment survey posted net job increases in May as compared to last year, while the Natural Resources and Mining industry decreased by 700 positions.

 The largest private sector employment increases were in:

 - Professional and Business Services (11,800 jobs)